-5. Official Minor
+4. Official Minor

 With the approval of the supervisory committee, a student may choose one official minor field (minimum 12 graduate credit hours).
-An official Ph.D. minor cannot be used to fulfill a Ph.D. breadth sequence in ECE.
+Official minor course work cannot be counted toward the 24 hour ECE course work requirement.

 Minor work may be completed in any department, other than ECE, that is approved for master's or doctoral degree programs as listed in the University of Florida Graduate Catalog and supports a program that is related to the student's Ph.D. research area.